 Intuitive Eating: A Revolutionary Program that Works

-When I first started this phase of the intuitive eating process, I ate whatever I wanted – even if that meant candy for breakfast or pizza for dinner every night.
-But eventually, as the allure of the off-limit foods wore off, I found I wanted more nourishing foods.
-I started craving fruit, salads, yogurt…not because I felt like I should, but just because it’s what I wanted!
+When I first started this phase of the intuitive eating process in earnest, I ate whatever I wanted – pizza and chips every day, chocolate first thing in the morning, ice cream and french fries every night.
+Basically all the foods that I had deemed ‘off-limits’ when stuck in diet culture.
+But eventually, as the allure of the off-limit foods wore off, I found I wanted to add in other foods.
+I started craving fruit, salads, yogurt, sandwiches…not because I felt like I should be eating them, but just because it’s what my body was asking for.
+I still ate pizza and chips, chocolate, french fries and ice cream, but I also ate a whole variety of other foods too.

-“In case after case, when people are given free choice and access to all varieties of food after going through the peace process, they end up balancing their intake to include mostly nutritious foods with a smattering of ‘play foods.'”
+“In case after case, when people are given free choice and access to all varieties of food after going through the peace process, they end up balancing their intake to include…[all foods].'”

 Intuitive Eating: A Revolutionary Program that Works